scheids1/PUI2017_rls672/HW1_rls672/README.md

-Assignment 3: Reproducible Research (Extra Credit)

-Purpose/Learning Goals: To think about reproducibility, introduce concept of 'pseudo-random', and to create code that allows for reproducible research.
+Goal of Extra Credit: To think about reproducibility, concept of 'pseudo-random', and to create code that allows for reproducible research.

-Process:
-For this assignment, I initially struggled to understand what was being asked.
-Classmates helped to explain the question.

-I was able to do the first half of the question independently (creating array, checking shape, using numpy seed, etc).

-I worked with Dana, Emily P., and Ruben on the coding of the for loops for plotting (the final chunk of code).